mk-fg/fgtk/README.rst

 in charger or just plain negligence, if nothing else in DE has good indication for that already.

-| Uses python3/pyudev and systemd dbus lib via ctypes for notifications.
+| Uses python/pyudev and systemd dbus lib via ctypes for notifications.
 | Run with --print-systemd-unit to get systemd/udev templates.

-logtail
-'''''''
+logtail_
+''''''''
+.. _logtail: desktop/notifications/logtail

 Script to watch log files (as many as necessary) for changes with inotify and report any new lines appearing there via desktop notifications, handling file